Medically Reviewed by:Shahin Javaheri, MDPlastic Surgeon

 Other problem areas reported include the back, the cheek and over the knees (1).

-Before having bariatric plastic surgery after weight loss, you must wait until you’re at your low weight and have stayed there for at least a few months.
+Before having plastic surgery, you must wait until you’re at your low weight and have stayed there for at least a few months.
 If you had weight loss surgery, you’ll need to wait at least one year, preferably two.

 If you don’t wait and continue to lose weight after plastic surgery, the excess skin that develops as a result of the additional weight loss may require another procedure to achieve your desired results.